SeamlessDistribution/seqr-magento-plugin/README.md

 ### Installation & Configuration ###
 ![alt tag](/doc/Magento-SEQR-Settings.png)

 Plugin can be installed via installation in Magento Connect Manager or by copping all plugin files to the magento directory.
-Magento Connect available on Magento administration page System > Magento Connect > Magento Connect Manager

 Plugin configuration properties available on Magento administration page System > Configuration > Payment Methods (System > Configuration > Payment Options).